 |Botanicals||Bog Myrtle, Wild Water Mint, Angelica Root, Cinnamon, Liquorice, Sea Pink, Meadow Sweet, Coriander, Citrus Peel, Orris, Violets, Turmeric||Orange Peel, Cassia bark, Liquorice Root, Cinnamon Bark, Angelica Root, Nutmeg, Coriander Seeds, Lemon Peel, Orris Root||Saffron, Coriander, Lemon, Orange, Angelica Seeds, Fennel, Iris,||Orange & Grapefruit Peels, Angelica Root, Coriander, Cardamom||Florentine Iris, Cassia Bark, Liquorice Root, Citrus Peels, Coriander, Cucumber||Chamomile, Pomelo, Honeysuckle||Mostly Undisclosed.
 Whole Citrus Fruits, Chamomile|

 All these are well worth your attention and there are many others I would willingly add to this list.
-The obvious omission from this line up is the superb Hendricks and also Bombay Sapphire, and those made in France by G’Vine.
+The obvious omission from this line up include the superb Hendricks, Bombay Sapphire, and those Gins made in France by G’Vine.

-Your choice will come down to a matter of taste, personality and how you prefer to drink it – some are more versatile than others.
-Your budget plays a part too, the price differentials here are large, with the most expensive twice the price of the cheapest.
+Your choice will come down to a matter of taste, personality and how you prefer to drink it.
+Some are more versatile than others.
+Your budget plays a part too.
+Th price differences here are large, with the most expensive twice the price of the cheapest.

-Why not try these out in bars before committing to a whole bottle and don’t forget that the other ingredients should be top notch.
+Why not try these out in bars before committing to a whole bottle?

-What this comparative tasting reveals is that there’s a whole world of interesting and often unique flavours to explore in premium gin.
+What this comparative tasting reveals is that there’s a whole world of interesting flavours to explore in premium gin.

-Do let me know what you find, I’m always looking out for new discoveries.
+Do let me know your thoughts, I’m always looking out for new discoveries.
 Do you agree with me?
 Let me know!